 4.1 If you have signed up for the provision of FX Services, the provisions of this clause 4 will apply to any FX Services we provide.

-4.6 If you are a consumer, we may accept or refuse an Order at our absolute discretion without any liability to you.
-We will notify you of the refusal of an Order at the earliest opportunity and we will try to notify you by the end of the business day following receipt of the Order (or such longer time as may be permitted by the Payment Services Regulations 2009 as amended from time to time ("PSR").
+4.7 Notwithstanding our obligations in clauses 8 and 14, if you are a Consumer, we may accept or refuse an Order at our absolute discretion without any liability to you.
+We will notify you of the refusal of an Order at the earliest opportunity and we will try to notify you by the end of the business day following receipt of the Order (or such longer time as may be permitted by the PSR 2017 as amended from time to time.
 If possible, we will provide our reasons for the refusal and the procedure for rectifying any factual errors that led to the refusal.
-At your request (but not otherwise), we will inform you of the maximum execution time for a Transaction and any charges payable by you.
+At your request (but not otherwise), we will inform you of the maximum execution time for a Transaction and a breakdown of any charges payable by you.

 4.8 Any Order you submit will be at your own risk.
 We shall be entitled to rely on and treat as genuine any Order which we believe in good faith you have placed.
 You agree that we are not under any duty to make enquiries about any Order or other instructions which we reasonably believe are your genuine instructions.